jdalton/qunit-extras/README.md

     QUnit = QUnit.QUnit || QUnit
   ));

+  // Load QUnit Extras.
-  // load and install QUnit Extras var qe = load('path/to/qunit-extras.js');
+  var qe = load('path/to/qunit-extras.js');
   if (qe) {
     qe.runInContext(root);
   }

-  // set the number of retries async tests may attempt QUnit.config.asyncRetries = 10;
+  // Set the number of retries an async tests may attempt.
+  QUnit.config.asyncRetries = 10;

-  // excuse tests
+  // Excuse tests.
   QUnit.config.excused = {
-    // specify the module name
+    // Specify the module name.
     'qunit module': {
-      // excuse individual asserts in a test
+      // Excuse individual asserts in a test.
       'a qunit test': [
-        // excuse by assert message
+        // Excuse by assert message.
         'assert message',

-        // excuse by expected result
+        // Excuse by expected result.
         '[1,2,3]',

-        // excuse by error indicator
+        // Excuse by error indicator.
         'Died on test #1',
       ],
-      // or excuse an entire test
+      // Excuse an entire test.
       'another qunit test': true
     }
   };

-  // call `QUnit.module()` instead of `module()` when in a CLI QUnit.module('some test module');
+  // Call `QUnit.module()` instead of `module()` when in a CLI.
+  QUnit.module('some test module');

   QUnit.test('some test', function() {
     // ...
   });

-  // depending on the version of `QUnit` call either `QUnit.start()` or `QUnit.load()`
+  // Depending on the version of `QUnit` call either `QUnit.start()` or `QUnit.load()`
-  // when in a CLI or PhantomJS
-  if (!root.document || root.phantom) {
+  // when in a CLI or PhantomJS. if (!root.document || root.phantom) {
     QUnit.load();
   }